ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 0. No new transaction types are introduced.
 - 3. A new transaction type is introduced.

-#### New transaction validity mechanisms
+#### New or modified transaction validity mechanisms

-Modifies pre-existing transaction types' validation mechanisms
+Creates new or modifies pre-existing transaction types' validation mechanisms

 - 0. No changes are introduced to the validity rules of existing transaction types or to their intrinsic gas cost calculation.
 - 1. Minor adjustments are introduced to validity rules or intrinsic gas cost calculation, but they do not significantly affect existing tests.